cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 * Article [Google Yourself!
 Measuring the performance of personalized information resources](http://snurb.info/files/aoir2008/Google%20Yourself!%20Measuring%20the%20performance%20of%20personalized%20information%20resources%20%28AoIR%202008%29.pdf) by Thomas Nicolai and Lars Kirchhoff.

 ### 25 Facts About Me (Kata)

+In this kata you will collect facts and personal information that might be relevant for your network and help you to connect.

 _**Duration:** 25 minutes_

 What are interesting facts about you that might help to connect with other people?
 If you apply to study at Fuqua Business School you have to write an essay with a list of 25 random things about yourself so the application team gets to know you better.
 When you write down facts about yourself you collect information that might help you to make new connections based on similar interests and backgrounds (e.g. "We studied in the same place 20 years ago!").
 Random things about yourself might include: